Decathlon (retailer): History

 Founded by Michel Leclercq in 1976, Decathlon started with a store in Lille, France.
 Its holding company was formerly known as Oxylane.

-The company expanded abroad to Germany in 1986, Spain in 1992, Italy in 1993, Belgium in 1997, Portugal, the United Kingdom in 1999, Brazil in 2001, mainland China in 2003, India and Romania in 2009, Turkey and Czech Republic in 2010, Sweden in 2011, Taiwan and Lebanon in 2012, Hong Kong in 2013, Malaysia, Singapore and Mexico in 2016, South Africa, Philippines, Tunisia and Indonesia in 2017; in South Korea, and Australia in 2018, and Canada in 2019.
+The company expanded abroad to Germany in 1986, Spain in 1992, Italy in 1993, Belgium in 1997, Portugal, the United Kingdom in 1999, Brazil in 2001, mainland China in 2003, Russia in 2006, India and Romania in 2009, Turkey and Czech Republic in 2010, Sweden in 2011, Taiwan and Lebanon in 2012, Hong Kong in 2013, Malaysia, Singapore, Slovenia and Mexico in 2016, South Africa, Philippines, Tunisia and Indonesia and Israel in 2017; in South Korea, and Australia in 2018, and Canada and Serbia in 2019.

-In 2015, Michel Aballea was appointed as CEO of Decathlon.
 In September 2019, Decathlon reached an agreement with Alltricks, an online retailer of accessories for cyclists and runners.

-In January 2022, Barbara Martin Coppola was appointed CEO.
 In 2022 Decathlon closed their retail store presence in the United States.

-In 2023, Decathlon opened a training center in Lille.
-By October 2023, Decathlon had nine training centers in partnership with Afpa Entreprises, an association for the professional training of adults, and three centers of its own on its premises.
+In 2023, Decathlon opened a training centre in Lille.
+By October 2023, Decathlon had nine training centres in partnership with Afpa Entreprises, an association for the professional training of adults, and three centres of its own on its premises.

 In November 2023, Decathlon acquired Bergfreunde, an online specialist retailer for mountain sports, climbing, and outdoor equipment.
 Decathlon is increasing its investments to boost production and expand its retail presence in India, from where it presently exports around 65% of its output to international markets, according to Global CEO Barbara Martin Coppola.

 In July 2024, Decathlon reported its investment Recyc'Elit, a start-up specialized in the chemical recycling of polyester textiles and complex PET plastics.
 This year it was also announced that Decathlon is partnered CNES and Spartan Space to develop an intravehicular spacesuit.

-In March 2025, Javier Lopez was appointed as the new Chief Executive Officer of Decathlon.
+In November 2025, Decathlon unveiled its first spacesuit for European astronauts to wear aboard the International Space Station.

+In April 2025, Decathlon initiated a process to sell a 30% stake of its China business, with its China business being valued at over $1 billion.

+In June 2026, Decathlon acquired a 10% stake of Brompton Bicycle.

 Corporate affairs

+Financial results

-The key trends of Decathlon are (as at the financial year ending December 31):
+The key trends of Decathlon are (as at the financial year ending 31 December):